-Designed by hat makers or milliners as they are known in the trade, a fascinator is a style of millinery used to create what is essentially a decorative headpiece made with moulded and shaped fabric embellished with beads and feathers which is then attached to a headband, hair clip or comb.
+A fascinator is a millinery headpiece often worn by women attending formal occasions such as weddings and events.
+Designed by hat makers or milliners as they are known in the trade, a fascinator is a style of millinery used to create what is essentially a decorative headpiece made with a moulded and shaped fabric base which is then decorated with beads and feathers and attached to a headband, hair clip or comb so it can be worn on the head.
 These millinery headpieces and occasional headwear are traditionally worn at weddings, events and the races.
 Learn more about the history of fascinators in our blog.

-The main point of difference between hats and fascinators is that a fascinator is worn using a hair clip, hair comb or headband.
-How you wear a fascinator will depend on the type of attachment you choose but you also need to consider your hair length and hair thickness.
+The main point of difference between hats and fascinators is that a fascinator is worn using a hair clip, hair comb or headband to fix it to the hair whereas a hat sits loose on the top of the head.
+How you wear a fascinator will depend on the type of attachment you choose but you also need to consider your hair length, parting, and hair thickness.

-A comb fascinator is fixed to the hair using a hair comb slide.
-Comb fascinators will work better if you have thicker hair because the comb will need to grip the hair but at the same time it can also be used a styling accessory to hold the hair in place.
+A comb fascinator is attached to the hair using a hair comb slide.
+Comb fascinators will work better if you have thicker hair because the comb will need to grip the hair but at the same time it can also be used a styling accessory to hold the hair in place so they can be really flexible accessories.
 Our combs are made from clear acrylic so they can be discreetly hidden into the hairstyle and will stay in position throughout the day.

-You’ll probably find the best way to decide is to just to try it on and find a flattering position and attractive angle that you are happy with.
+You’ll probably find the best way to decide what is right for you is to just to try it on and find a flattering position and attractive angle that you are happy with.

 Hair fascinators for weddings have long been a favourite hair accessory for wedding guests and the Mother of the Bride, but fascinators can also be worn at christenings, cocktail parties, summer soirees and formal events.
-Hats and fascinators have also become hugely popular for the races.
-From ladies day to derby day, ladies hats and hair fascinators have become the fashionista’s style accessory of choice for a day at the races.
+Hats and fascinators have also become hugely popular accessory for the races.
+From Ladies Day to Derby Day, women's hats and hair fascinators have become the fashionista’s style accessory of choice for a day at the races.

 Sure, why not!
 If your fascinator is lightweight and comfortable to wear there is nothing to stop you wearing all day and long into the night.
 Our fascinators are quick and easy to put on and take off when you want to.